Ledger-Donjon/ledger-donjon.github.io/threat-model.md

 ![Ledger Nano Architecture](architecture_nanos.png)

 On the Nano S Plus and Nano X, the buttons and the screen are directly connected to the Secure Element.
+BLE is only present on Nano X.

 ![Ledger Nano Architecture](architecture_nanox.png)